 Students who for personal reasons are unable to complete a course may be allowed to repeat that course with another group of students if arrangements are made with the Academic Records Office prior to the end of the incomplete course.

 In compliance with federal regulations for the student who has received financial aid, any refund will be returned to the appropriate aid source(s).
-Withdrawal forms must be obtained from your student services coordinator and returned there when all required signatures are collected.
+Withdrawal forms must be obtained from your academic coordinator and returned there when all required signatures are collected.
 No financial adjustments will be made if the student fails to withdraw properly and a grade of "0" will be assigned for each course not successfully completed.